 Corn on the cob - unlike most vegetables, corn does not digest well in a dog’s stomach.
 If your dog swallows large chunks of the cob, or even whole, it can cause an intestinal blockage due to it's size and shape.

 Grapes and Raisins - can cause kidney failure.
-Be particularly careful with foods such as fruit cake where a single mouthful can contain large number of raisins.
+Be particularly careful with foods such as fruit cake where a single mouthful can contain a large number of raisins.

 Bones - dogs can choke on bones, or sustain injury as the splinters can become lodged in or puncture your dog's digestive tract.
 If you choose to give your dog bones be sure to keep an eye on them, and avoid giving cooked bones (which splinter easily) or giving bones that are small enough to get stuck in their bowels.